manish404/create-file_context-menu_linux/readme.md

 - github.com/manish404

-- For linux
+- Only for Linux OS
-- Creates 'New Document' menu in context menu
+- Creates "New File" context menu [right-click-menu-option]
-- where lots of files options are shown
-- click on any of them to create similar file in the directory.

-# Files
+- You can choose any file type and it will be created there.

+## File Types
 - Bash
 - C
 - C++